 Most of the chatbots today don’t work properly because they either have no training or use very little data.
 The implementation of machine-learning technology to train the bot is what differentiates a good chatbot from the rest.

 Training is an on-going process that consists of five stages:

 The client data is used to start the chatbot.
 This is the first and most important step.

 The incoming conversations are tracked and tell the bot what people are asking or saying, instead of working purely based on assumptions.

 - Sentiment training

 The way people are talking to the bot is used to train language and functions.
 For example, an angry user is dealt with differently as compared to a happy user.

 In this method, the result of the conversations is analyzed and the bot is trained accordingly to reach more people faster.

-These are a few ways how high-quality chatbot training data can enable a conversational bot to produce optimal results.
+These are just a few ways on how high-quality chatbot training data can enable a conversational bot to produce optimal results.
 After this, the chatbot is checked for improvement at every stage.

-Chatbots make interactions between people and organizations simpler, enhancing customer service.
-They allow companies to improve their customer experience and efficiency.
-Human intervention is important in building, training and optimizing the chatbot system.
+Chatbots make interactions between people and organizations simpler, enhancing customer service, and they also allow companies to improve their customer experience and overall efficiency.
+Human intervention is vital to building, training, and optimizing the chatbot system.